-3.1 Land Use e/Protection Intent Assess land use and regulatory prot ections against harmful development patterns.
+Intent Assess land use and regulatory prot ections against harmful development patterns.
 Instructions 1.
 Classify land into the categories below as a percentage of total land area.
 Categories should not overlap.
-2. Calculate the protected land factor by summing all but the last category using the following calculation: L_F + 0.75 L_N + 0.5 L_P + 0.25 L_I = protected land factor Category Examples $L_F = \%$ of land that is undeveloped and protected primarily for nature conservation or indigenous and local traditional use.
-Green belts, protected managed forests, botan protected ecological pa protected area categor land outside of the loca is connected to the city "Payment for Ecosyste watershed areas, local co- nical gardens, and arks.
-Includes IUCN ies Ia, Ib.
-May also include al government boundary that via agreements such as m Services" (PES).
-L N = % of land that is natural and protected or conserved but allows for sustainable use and/or access.
-Natural areas within public parks (vegetate unmowed), protected riparian zones in a residential zone, or sustainably managed a protected forests.
-Includes IUCN protected categories II, III, IV, V, VI.
-May also include outside of the local government boundary iblic parks (vegetated and iparian zones in a stainably managed and des IUCN protected area VI.
-May also include land vernment boundary that is ia agreements.
-L P = % of land that requires conservation development approaches.
-Conservation development approaches.
-Conservation development atural restoration or protection when development occurs. $ \begin{array}{l} L{I} = \% \text{ of land with incentives} \\ encouraging conservation-friendly \\ development. \end{array} \\ \begin{array}{l} Same as L{P} \text{ above, except with a non-mandatory} \\ approach.
-May also include disincentives such as \\ requiring an \\ environmental assessment or riparian permit. \end{array} \\ \end{array} $ Alternatives None Resources None Scoring Score this indicator as follows:
+2. Calculate the protected land factor by summing all but the last category using the following calculation: $L_F$ + 0.75 $L_N$ + 0.5 $L_P$ + 0.25 $L_I$ = prot ected land factor Category Examples $L_F = \%$ of land that is undeveloped and protected primarily for nature conservation or indigenous and local traditional use.
+Green belts, protected watershed areas, local co- managed forests, botanical gardens, and protected ecological parks.
+Includes IUCN protected area categories Ia, Ib.
+May also include land outside of the local government boundary that is connected to the city via agreements such as "Payment for Ecosystem Services" (PES). $L_N = \%$ of land that is natural and protected or conserved but allows for sustainable use and/or access.
+Natural areas within public parks (vegetated and unmowed), protected riparian zones in a residential zone, or sustainably managed and protected forests.
+Includes IUCN protected area categories II, III, IV, V, VI.
+May also include land outside of the local government boundary that is connected to the city via agreements. $L_P = \%$ of land that requires conservation development approaches.
+Conservation development zones, clustered development areas, or areas that require some natural restoration or protection when development occurs.
+L I = % of land with incentives encouraging conservation-friendly development.
+Same as L P above, except with a non-mandatory approach.
+May also include disincentives such as requiring an environmental assessment or riparian permit.
+Alternatives None Resources None Scoring Score this indicator as follows: